The Sport Premium at Heath Fields Primary

 - Children in years EYFS to year 6 are engaged in PE lessons that are judged consistently to be good or better.

-- The PE curriculum has developed to included new activities such as orienteering and golf.
+- The PE curriculum has developed to included new activities such as orienteering, golf and badminton.

-- The range of sporting clubs has increased in 2015-2016 to include rounders, cricket and basketball
+- The range of sporting clubs has increased in 2018-19 to include rounders, cricket and basketball and lunchtime activities

 - Specific groups of children who may have a special need or a reluctance to participate in PE can be targeted and given opportunity to engage in physical activity.